Key Points

 SMART is an acronym for the requirements you should meet when developing the goal statement for your project charter.
 Let’s define the requirements of SMART, the benefits of meeting those requirements, and some best practices on how to develop and use the SMART approach.

-Overview: What is SMART?
+What Is SMART?

 SMART is linked to the goal statement as written in your project charter, and will usually be a confirmation or additional clarification of your project goals.
 Your goal statement is written in the form of a directional definition of the desired outcomes of your project.